Patrick-W-McMahon/JQuery-Form-Validator/README.md

 **Internal Methods: (for modules)**

 The following methods are not accesed by $(this) and is only used for modules.
-Attempting to use these methods in callback methods would return a method not found exception.
+Attempting to use these methods in callback methods would return a `method name not found exception`.
   * **getErrTitle(elm):** attempts to get an error title based on the DOM.
   * **peramSet(optionsArray,defaultval):** passing an array of optional attributes it will pick a valid attr to return.
   * **getErrMessage(elm):** attempts to get an error message from the DOM.